Home

 Why This Page?

 When I was 16, I fought a ticket in New York using the principles laid out in a "How to Get Out of Speeding Tickets" article that appeared in a 1980's edition of the online magazine Phrack.
 The strategies failed miserably, and I lost.
 I later learned that the small town Claverack, New York court (led by a Justice Gibbon, the "Gibbon" part being far more representative of the man than the "Justice" part) had abused its discretion in a number of areas, including the judge writing in a corrected name, vehicle color, speed, and license plate number on the ticket at the time of trial!
 All were initially incorrect; years later, an attorney advised me the best strategy would have been to ignore the summons that was mailed to me, since my name did not equal the misspelled name on the summons, and my car was not the one described in the ticket; oh well, live and learn).
 Anyhow, this site is an attempt to provide tried strategies along with their outcomes.
 If there is a formulaic way to get out of any ticket, I have not found it, and I suspect anyone who says they have is trying to sell you something.
 There is no magic phrase that, when uttered to a traffic judge, will get you out of any traffic ticket.
 Each state has its own loopholes and technicalities that may be taken advantage of, and it will take some work to identify these.
-The strength of your case is up to you, and will depend on how much work you put into it.
+The strength of your case is up to you, and will depend on how much work you put into it (although this is not to say that you cannot win with a weak case that you did not have much time to prepare!)
 I am merely providing the tools and assistance so that you may work more effectively, whether you only have a couple of hours to spare fighting a ticket, or have many days to devote to the effort.
 All I ask from visitors is that if they use the information here to successfully get out of a traffic ticket, email me and let me know of your success.
 Likewise, if you filed your own motion with good results, send me a copy with your name/address/case number blanked out.
 This site will grow with member support, and hopefully we will all learn how to more effectively fight traffic tickets.
 Information on this site is catered to United States jurisdictions, but may have some relevance to other countries with legal systems based on common law.

 Note that many of my examples here relate to Colorado.
 I chose this state because its state troopers are particularly abusive with regard to issuing massive numbers of speeding tickets, and because Colorado court rules are very unfriendly to motorists making it one of the most challenging places to fight a speeding ticket.
 If you can beat a speeding ticket in Colorado, fighting an identical ticket in a state like New York is a breeze.